camisatx/pySecMaster/table_structure.md

 These are structures for all of the tables built by pySecMaster.
 The three types of tables include [Main Tables](#main-tables), [Data Tables](#data-tables) and [Events Tables](#events-tables).

- Currently, 22 tables are created within the specified PostgreSQL database when pySecMaster is run.
+ 24 tables are created within the specified PostgreSQL database when pySecMaster is run.

 ## Main Tables